Analysis of Verification-based Decoding on the q-ary Symmetric Channel for Large q: Description and Analysis

 \subsubsection{IER1 Analysis}

 If the IER1 operation is picked, then we choose a random CN of type $(0,1)$ and follow its only edge to the set of IVNs.
-The edge is attached uniformly to this set, so the differential equations for IER1 can be written as
+The edge is attached uniformly to this set, so the differential equations for IER1 are given by